CharalamposKar/practicalmachinelearning_project/README.md

 # practicalmachinelearning_project

-Please find attached an html file that includes the analysis and the corresponding r code
+Please find attached τηε html and rmd files that contain the analysis.
+I also include the corresponding r code